Quick & Easy Breakfast Casserole Quiche Recipe

 Make-Ahead Options

-If you want to get ahead of a weekend brunch or holiday morning:
+If you’re hoping to get a leg up on a weekend brunch or a holiday morning:

 - Blind-bake the crust the day before — Cover it with plastic wrap and store at room temperature overnight.
 It will be ready to fill straight from the counter.